Skip to main content

 • 1.1: Systems of Linear Equations

-This page discusses linear equations and systems, defining them and their classifications based on the existence and uniqueness of solutions.
+This section discusses linear equations and systems, defining them and their classifications based on the existence and uniqueness of solutions.
 It covers geometric interpretations for two-variable systems (intersecting, parallel, or coinciding lines) and extends to three-variable systems (intersecting, non-intersecting, or coinciding planes).
 The text emphasizes the complexity that arises with additional variables, necessitating linear algebra for further analysis.

 • 1.2: Matrix notation and Row Reduction